coder/coder/docs/templates.md

 [terraform apply](https://www.terraform.io/cli/commands/apply), informing the Coder provider that the workspace has a new transition state.

-This template sample has 1 persistent resource (docker image) and 1 ephemeral resource (docker volume).
+This template sample has one persistent resource (docker image) and one ephemeral resource (docker volume).

 ```sh